The 6 Primary Terpenes

 Effects & Properties

 Pinene acts as a bronchodilator, opening airways and improving airflow.
-Research suggests it may have memory-enhancing effects by inhibiting acetylcholinesterase, potentially counteracting some short-term memory deficits associated with THC.
-It also shows anti-inflammatory and antimicrobial activity.
+Research suggests it may have memory-enhancing effects by inhibiting acetylcholinesterase.
+It also shows anti-inflammatory and antimicrobial activity and is widely used in natural cleaning, aromatherapy, and fragrance formulations.

 Also Found In